ponylang/ponylang-website/content/faq/index.md

 ### Why's it called "Pony"?

 Interesting question.
-We here that a lot.
+We hear that a lot.
 If you read enough of ["An Early History of Pony"](https://www.ponylang.org/blog/2017/05/an-early-history-of-pony/), you'll get your answer.

 ### What makes Pony different?